-We are a team of researchers and students led by Associate Professor Dorthe B. Ravnsbæk at Department of Physics, Chemistry and Physics at University of Southern Denmark.
+We are a team of researchers and students led by Associate Professor Dorthe B. Ravnsbæk at Department of Physics, Chemistry and Pharmacy at University of Southern Denmark.

 In our research we aim to:

 - Elucidate correlations between material composition (chemistry), atomic structure (crystallography) and material performance

 - Obtain structural information on multiple length scales ranging from the Ångström to the micron scale.
 To achieve this, we make use of a variety of characterization techniques.